Wall Street slips ahead of Fed decision

 Investors kept an eye out for developments around U.S.-China trade talks as a Trump administration delegation is expected to visit Beijing on Thursday and Friday for talks with top Chinese officials.

-Advancing issues outnumbered decliners for a 1.31-to-1 ratio on the NYSE and for a 1.53-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.20-to-1 ratio on the NYSE and for a 1.49-to-1 ratio on the Nasdaq.

-The S&P index recorded nine new 52-week highs and 16 new lows, while the Nasdaq recorded 56 new highs and 25 new lows.
+The S&P index recorded 11 new 52-week highs and 16 new lows, while the Nasdaq recorded 65 new highs and 32 new lows.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta